GoInterject/GoInterject.github.io/wTroubleshoot/Cloud-File.md

 ---
 ##  Overview

-The [Report Library](/wAbout/Report-Library-Basics.html) provides a central hub where you can upload and download reports to and from.
+The [Report Library](/wAbout/Report-Library-Basics.html) provides a central hub where you can upload and download reports.
 Sometimes uploading a report from a cloud drive (e.g. OneDrive, SharePoint) results in errors.
-This guide helps you identify cloud files, reveals possible errors that may occur, and a few work-arounds.
+This guide helps you identify cloud files, reveals possible errors that may occur, and covers a few work-arounds.

 ## Identifying Cloud Files